dhbradshaw/nn_daily/log.md

 2015-01-08

--- Read a post about someone committing to make a public post on Github each day and decided to test it out.
+I read a post about someone committing to make a public post on Github each day and decided to test it out.
+I'll see how it works to try to post something most days that aren't Sundays.

 In this log I'll add a bit about setup and things not reflected in the code.